Conservation GIS Manager

-Luke Iverson joined The Land Trust at the end of 2013, helps manage conservation projects and is our mapping guru.
+Luke Iverson joined The Land Trust at the end of 2013, and supports our conservation work with his mapping expertise.

 Luke got his Bachelor’s of Arts in Philosophy from Belmont University and has since worked for Skyhook Cattle Co. in Montana and a digital marketing firm.
 He’s a renaissance man who rounds out his roster as a musician playing keyboards, mandolin, violin, guitar, banjo, bass, and drums for local Nashville acts.

 You will find Luke hiking, camping, rock climbing or exploring a Tennessee state park.
 He enjoys spending time with his lovely wife Annie and their son Noah and pouring over any kind of map or local craft beer (ideally enjoying them all at the same time!).

 What do you love most about your job?
 “I love working for the Land Trust because I know the work I do helps to ensure that there will still be natural, untouched open spaces for future generations, as well as for this generation!”

 EMAIL LUKE if you have a questions about a project we are working on or all things mapping.